 The walk is littered with a series of lighthouses, the most famous being Duncansby Head lighthouse, which was first set up as a fog signal in the First World War, and attacked by german machine guns in World War Two.
 To get the full effect on the ocean and the surrounding scenery, this 2-3 hour walk is best done at dusk.
 It's then that you'll really understand why it's on our best UK coastal walks list.

 Marloes Peninsula Coastal Walk

-Taking walkers all the way along the most westerly point of Pembrokeshire coastline, this 2 hour circular route gives you the wildlife of Martin Haven beach and Deer Park (although no deers), the views of Skomer island from Wooltack point.
-Starting off near the raggle rocks of the Marloe sands, walkers will navitage 6.4 km of both beach and cliff walks, walking past the area’s iron age settlement and spotting seals, seabirds and porpoises as they go.
-Given the various terrains and rugged pathways, this is seen to be a walk of moderate difficulty.
+Taking walkers all the way along the most westerly point of Pembrokeshire coastline, this 2 hour circular route gives you the wildlife of Martin Haven beach and Deer Park (although there are no deer!) and views of Skomer island from Wooltack point.
+Starting off near the raggle rocks of the Marloe sands, walkers will navigate 6.4 km of both beach and cliff walks, walking past the area’s iron age settlement and spotting seals, seabirds and porpoises as they go.
+Given the various terrains and rugged pathways, this is seen to be a coastal walk of moderate difficulty.

 St Margarets Bay Walk, Kent, England